gmngmstr/CSELv2/README.md

 1. The program will leave ghost files on the desktop
 2. Add install updates frequency option
-3. Set up notifications for gaining and loosing points notify-send "You Got Points!!" make a score file to hold score record
+3. Set up notifications for gaining and loosing points
 4. Update all of the explanations
 5. Make Readme generator and setting setter (Maybe)
 6. Make 'Write to Config' also run install.sh and any other scripts needed